 Breaches must be reported to the Supervisory Authority of the affected states within 72 hours of discovery.

 In certain situations, victim companies may be required to notify those whose data is affected by the breach.

 8. Heightened Penalties

-Penalties are greater under the new policy.
-Companies found not in compliance with the GDPR may be fined up to 4% of their annual revenue (or £20M, whichever is greater).
+Penalties are greater under the GDPR.
+Companies found not in compliance may be fined up to 4% of their annual revenue (or £20M, whichever is greater).

 This could be detrimental to a company’s success.
 Oliver Wyman predicts that the EU could collect as much as £5 billion in fines in the first year.